-The Balloon Mortgage calculator is used to calculate the amount of balloon balance which is due at the end of the term of the loan.
-The formula to calculate a balloon balance is a similar formula that is used to calculate the outstanding balance on a mortgage loan.
+The Balloon Mortgage calculator is used to calculate the amount of balloon balance due at the end of the term of the loan.
+The formula to calculate a balloon balance is similar to that used to calculate the outstanding balance on a mortgage loan.

 Balloon Mortgage Calculator

 PV x (1+r)n – P x [(1+r)n – 1 / r]

 - PV is the present value of Original Balance

 - n is the frequency of payments